beling/bsuccinct-rs/minimum_redundancy/README.md

 `minimum_redundancy` is the Rust library by Piotr Beling to encode and decode data with binary or non-binary minimum-redundancy (Huffman) coding.

-The library can construct and concisely represent optimal prefix (minimum-redundancy) coding whose codeword lengths are a multiple of given number of bits (1-bit, 2-bits, ...).
-The library supports Huffman trees of arbitrary degrees, even those that are not powers of 2.
+The library is fast and consumes low memory both to construct and store the coding dictionary.
+In addition, the implementation is generic.
+It allows to construct not only binary codes (obtained via binary Huffman trees), but of any arity (trees of any degree).

-The library uses modified Huffman algorithm, with ideas from papers:
+The library uses improved Huffman algorithm, with ideas from the following papers:
 - A. Brodnik, S. Carlsson, *Sub-linear decoding of Huffman Codes Almost In-Place*, 1998
 - A. Moffat, J. Katajainen, *In-Place Calculation of Minimum-Redundancy Codes*.
   In: Akl S.G., Dehne F., Sack JR., Santoro N. (eds) Algorithms and Data Structures.